From Childhood Wounds to Adult Healing: Embracing Inner Child Work

 For some, survival meant withdrawing emotionally.
 If your needs were dismissed, ignored, or punished, you might have learned to rely solely on yourself.
 As an adult, this can look like building walls, avoiding vulnerability, or pushing people away before they can hurt you.

 Yet beneath this self-protection is a child longing to feel safe, loved, and understood.
-Healing doesn’t ask you to abandon your strength.
+Healing doesn’t ask you to abandon your strength or independence.
 It invites you to recognize that you no longer have to navigate life carrying all the weight alone.

 For a deeper look at how childhood patterns influence your adult connections, explore Drawn to Familiar, Not Fulfilling: Is Your Inner Child Choosing Your Connections.